iOSDevDirectory/Website/contributing.md

 ## Guidelines for Inclusion

-Only sites relevant to iOS development or design will be added to this directory.
+Ideally, only sites relevant to iOS development or design will be added to this directory.
 However, if your site is not *purely* about iOS Development or design and includes other topics please try and use categories (if your blog software supports them) to filter it down before submission.

 For example if you post mainly about Swift development, occasionally about iOS design and sometimes about other topics, you should do something like this: